 By Simon Gould

-Running by it's very nature is not all that great for the knees.
+Running by it’s very nature is not all that great for the knees.
 They act as a shock absorber and a pivot point for your stride.
 The harder the surface the more shock is delivered through your legs.
 Running shoes help absorb a lot of this energy but the lower leg and knees do their job too.
-So the softer the surface the better for your knees?
+So, is the softer the surface of a treadmill the better for your knees?

 Treadmills are better for your knees than running outside